wrf/pdbcolor/README.md

 `ATOM      1  N   ALA A  11       1.483 183.030  20.022  1.00  5.00           N  `

 At the moment, scripts can only recode a single protein per PDB file, meaning hetero-multimers are not co-colored.
+If a PDB file contains multiple other proteins, metals, ligands, DNA, etc., all of these will be colored the "null" color.
 This may be developed in the future.
+Running the `color_by_` scripts within PyMOL recolors all atoms, though the color of any of these can be manually changed afterwards, perhaps to highlight ligands or specific domains.

 ## percent identity ##
 For a target sequence, recolor by percent identity from a multiple sequence alignment.
 By default, gray indicates less than 50% identity, following reverse rainbow order (so blue to red) to show increasing identity, with magenta showing 100% identity (excluding gaps or missing data).